manu19901991/WB05N-training/add the below includes at the beginning of main.c.md

----
-title: add the below includes at the beginning of main.c

----

 # STM32WB05N gatt server basic examples with minimal set of functions only in main.c

 # add the below includes at the beginning of main.c in /* USER CODE BEGIN Includes *